How to Package Fragile Items for Shipping (in 2022)

 Shipping fragile items?
 You have a few options to consider, depending on the item itself.
-Remember that "fragile" can mean a lot of different things.
+Remember that the definition of fragile can vary from person to person.
 For some, it means that the item is breakable and heavy.
-For others, it is that the item is delicate with small pieces that can bend or come off.
-For others it may be that they are transporting a liquid and they want to ensure it doesn't spill in any way.
+For others, it means that the item is delicate with small pieces that can bend or come off.
+Alternatively, it means one is transporting a liquid and want to ensure it does not spill in any way.

-To answer the age-old question of “how to package fragile items for shipping, we put together some packaging strategies for different item types.
-While the following tips for shipping fragile items address the majority of breakable shipments we have seen, feel free to contact us at [email protected] for more guidance if you’re facing a unique packaging challenge.
+To answer the age-old question of “how to package fragile items for shipping", we put together some packaging strategies for different item types.
+While the following tips address the majority of breakable shipments we have seen, feel free to contact us at email@example.com for more guidance if you face a unique packaging challenge.

 Good for: Breakable bottles, candles, especially bulky items.
 A great solution when each of your shipments is varied and you need a single packaging solution to work with a variety of shipments.